 Welcome to the UK Wind Engineering Society

-The Wind Engineering Society (WES) is an Associated Society of the Institution of Civil Engineers (ICE) that exists to promote cooperation in the advancement and application of knowledge in all aspects of wind engineering.
+The Wind Engineering Society (WES) is an Specialist Knowledge Society of the Institution of Civil Engineers (ICE) that exists to promote cooperation in the advancement and application of knowledge in all aspects of wind engineering.

 Wind Engineering is a wide ranging multi-disciplinary subject concerned with the effects of wind on the natural and built environment.
 Wind Engineers are involved in managing the risks of wind induced hazards, predicting wind loads on structures and predicting the pedestrian level wind environment.
 They also work to exploit the wind resource for pollutant dispersion, natural ventilation and as a renewable energy.